 What to do in the garden in February

-- Sow early seed under glass with extra heat and light.
+It is also time to sow early seeds, under glass with extra heat and light.

 February is pruning time for two tricky climbers: Clematis (except Group 1) and Wisteria.
 Below are links to the advice pages and short videos explaining how to prune both climbers.

 Wisteria is more likely to flower if pruned correctly.
-"How to make Wisteria flower' is one of the most frequently asked questions and here is video on how to prune wisteria, (viewed over 350,000 times, so I hope it is helpful!) and a video on winter prune wisteria.
+"How to make Wisteria flower' is one of the most frequently asked questions and here is a video on how to prune wisteria, (viewed over 400,000 times, so I hope it is helpful!) and a video on winter pruning wisteria.

-The first step when pruning a clematis is to work out to which pruning group the Clematis belongs.
+For Clematis, the first step is to work out to which pruning group the Clematis belongs.
 This is because pruning requirements vary with different pruning groups for Clematis.
 Video advice: Clematis pruning groups 1,2 and 3 explained, How to prune Group 2 and Group 3 Clematis.

 Prune Clematis